CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 #### Types of Custom Fields

-Integrations using Custom Fields need to be aware of the five basic types that a Custom Field can adopt.
+Integrations using Custom Fields need to be aware of the six basic types that a Custom Field can adopt.
 These types are:

 * `text` - an arbitrary, relatively short string of text
 * `number` - a number with a defined level of precision
 * `enum` - a selection of a single option from a defined list of options (i.e., mutually exclusive selections)
 * `multi_enum` - a selection of one or more options from a defined list of options (i.e., mutually inclusive selections)
 * `date` - a reference date with an optional time value
+* `people` - a list of active contributors (i.e., where their relationship to the work is defined in the custom field title)

 #### Example use-case